Skip to content

 • modelVersion (path): int32

-If the request body is a JSON array, the handler delegates to the collection-create path: each element is treated as a separate entity of the same model.
+If the request body is a JSON array, each element is treated as a separate entity of the same model and the collection-create chunking contract applies (see transactionWindow above and the POST /api/entity/{format} partial-success shape below).

 [{